koolskateguy89/arduino_21coa202_cw/doc.md

 indicate data structure used to store the channel name and how it is printed to the display

-A `String` is used to store the channel description.
-The first 6 letters are displayed (the description is truncated), using `String#substring`.
+A `const char*` is used to store the channel description/name.
+The first 6 letters are displayed (the description is truncated) by only printing the first 6. characters instead of the entire thing.

 ## SCROLL